raehasandalwala/XBlock-Development-IITBX/Xblock-installation.rst

 	a. $ git clone https://github.com/edx/xblock-sdk.git
 	b. $ cd xblock-sdk

-  .. note:: Remove proxy from browser.
+   Note : Remove proxy from browser.
 Set proxy in terminal.

 2. **Optional) Create and activate a virtualenv to work in**::